kimjoar/writings/backbone-mixins.md

    Backbone.View.mixin = Utils.viewMixin;
    ```
 2. If you create a layered architecture, you can include `viewMixin` in
    one of your layers.
-We created a `BaseView` which we created all our
+In our project We had a `BaseView` which we
-   views from.
-Remember, this is how Backbone views are defined:
+   created all our views from.
+Remember, this is how Backbone views are
+   defined:

    ```javascript
    Backbone.View.extend(properties, [classProperties])
    ```

    So, in order to create our wanted API we can add `mixin` as a class
-   property on our `BaseView`.
-This can for example be implemented as
+   property on our `BaseView`, for example:
-   follows:

    ```javascript
    var BaseView = Backbone.View.extend({